Falafel are cute and tasty chickpea patties with a crispy outer crust and a soft, compact, and tasty interior.

 1. SOAK THE CHICKPEAS

-chickpeas in a sift
+soaked and drained chickpeas in a white sift

-2. BLEND ALL INGREDIENTS
+2. BLEND INGREDIENTS

-• To a food processor, add soaked chickpeas, 2 tablespoons chickpea flour, 1 yellow onion (peeled and chopped), 6 cloves garlic (chopped), 1 cup flat-leaf parsley (chopped), ½ cup mint leaves (chopped), 1½ teaspoons cumin, 1 teaspoon coriander, 1¼ teaspoon salt, ¼ teaspoon black pepper, ¼ teaspoon cayenne pepper, and 2 teaspoons baking powder.
+• To a food processor, add 1 cup flat-leaf parsley, ½ cup mint leaves, 1 yellow onion, 6 cloves garlic, 2 teaspoons coriander, 1½ teaspoons cumin, 1½ teaspoons salt, ¼ teaspoon black pepper, and ¼ teaspoon cayenne pepper.

-Falafel ingredients in a food processor
+fresh herbs and spices in a food processor

-falafel mix in a food processor
+blended chickpeas and herbs in a food processor

 3. SHAPE THE FALAFEL

-Falafel balls on a baking tray
+falafel balls on a baking tray

 Falafel with bite on a plate